-75% of paper mail consists of invoices, reminders and other accounting documents.
+75% of paper mail consists of invoices, reminders, and other accounting documents.
 Agree with all your suppliers (and customers) to send invoices and mail directly to the appropriate department by digital means only.
-In three months’ time, you can digitise up to 90% of all incoming mail.
-That means no reception costs, much more efficient processing and less impact on the environment.
+In three months’ time, you can digitise up to 90% of all incoming mail: no reception costs, much more efficient processing, and good for the environment.

 Greeting visitors, signing them in and out, and informing the host is also extremely labour-intensive.
-A fully autonomous visitor management system whereby visitors simply register themselves is not only faster, it’s also safer and requires only a fraction of the traditional operational costs.
+A fully autonomous visitor registration system whereby visitors simply register themselves is not only faster, it is also safer and requires only a fraction of the traditional operational costs.

-The reception desk is often used as an internal logistics crossroads, with employees easily leaving something behind for their colleagues or IT material being made available there.
-Automate your internal logistics with a smart postbox that is available 24/7.
+The reception desk is often used as a logistics crossroads, with employees easily leaving something behind for their colleagues or for a customer.
+Automate your internal logistics with a smart pickup point that is available 24/7.

 Your receptionist is now relieved of those repetitive day-to-day duties.
-So give your receptionist more responsibility and assignments with real added value for the company, such as building and fleet management or travel management.
-Find out more about the impact of a virtual reception desk on a receptionist’s job.
+So give your receptionist more responsibility and assignments with real added value to the company, such as building and fleet management, travel management, etc. Wondering what impact a digital reception desk has on the receptionist’s job?

 If you implement all 7 steps, significant cost savings can be achieved: have a look at the ROI calculation.